 - Artistic License Medicine: Marritza is stabbed in the lower back by a small knife and dies instantly.
-They're practically nearby sickbay when this happens and Kira makes no attempt to call for Bashir or carry him there, while it's been established that Trek medicine can treat the freshly deceased.
-Remember too that Picard was stabbed through the heart and lived to laugh about it, so the whole ending feels rather rushed.
-Perhaps Cardassian biology explains this or the knife itself contained a lethal poison, but they don't actually say that.
+They're practically nearby Infirmary when this happens and Kira makes no attempt to call for Bashir or carry him there, while it's been established that Trek medicine can treat the freshly deceased.
+Also, Picard was stabbed through the heart and lived to laugh about it, so the whole ending feels rather rushed.

 - Ask a Stupid Question...: Kira asked Marritza what a file clerk was teaching at a Cardassian military academy.Marritza: Believe it or not, filing.